mrevoke/Trade-App/README.md

 - **Search Functionality**: The app comes equipped with a powerful search functionality that enables users to quickly find stocks by name.
 Whether users are searching for specific companies or browsing through a list of stocks, the intuitive search feature simplifies the process of discovering and adding new stocks to the watchlist.
 By providing instant search results and auto-suggestions, the app enhances the user experience by streamlining the stock selection process.

+- **Heart Favorite Stocks**: Users can mark their favorite stocks with a heart icon, allowing them to easily identify and prioritize stocks of interest.
+This feature adds a personal touch to the watchlist, enabling users to customize their investment portfolio according to their preferences.

 - **Pagination**: Seamlessly load more stocks as you scroll through your watchlist.
 The pagination feature ensures smooth navigation and optimal performance, even when dealing with a large number of stocks.
 By dynamically loading additional stocks as the user scrolls down the watchlist, the app delivers a responsive and efficient user interface that adapts to the user's browsing behavior.
 This enables users to explore their watchlist effortlessly without experiencing any lag or slowdowns.

 This app was meticulously crafted as part of an internship assignment, demonstrating the developer's proficiency in mobile app development and their commitment to delivering a high-quality product that meets the needs of modern investors.